If you are a side sleeper or simply want a very comfortable camping bed, you will want to check this list with very thick sleeping pads for camping.

 The pads in the list below are ordered by the thickness from thinner to thicker:

 Regarding the construction, you will see the following two main types here:

 The latter type always implies insulation so these are pads for all seasons, and you will see a variety of R-values here.
 Even inflatable pads can be insulated, and you will see some examples below.
 Note that all of them are presented in detail in my separate texts, so follow the links for more information.

 This is a very popular and award-winning camping pad, a great option for side and stomach sleepers, it is 3.9 inches (9.9 cm) thick.

 The pad is insulated and its R-value is an impressive 9.5, one of the highest in the list.
-Note that this is a self-inflating pad so you have a foam inside.
+Note that this is a self-inflating pad so you have foam inside.
 This is reflected in its weight which is 6 lb 15.5 oz (3.16 kg).

 2. Exped MegaMat Duo 10 Sleeping Pad

-As the name suggests, this is a double-wide pad, so it is suitable for couples or simply for a solo use if you have space and want comfort.
+As the name suggests, this is a double-wide pad, so it is suitable for couples or simply for solo use if you have space and want comfort.
 This is also a very thick pad, the number 10 describes its thickness, so you have 3.94 inches (10 cm) of an open cell PU foam, which is Oekotex 100 certified.

-This pad comes with an impressive R-value 9.5, so this is an insulated sleeping pad suitable for the most severe conditions.
+This pad comes with an impressive R-value of 9.5, so this is an insulated sleeping pad suitable for the most severe conditions.
 You have vertical sidewalls here and an absolutely level sleeping surface.
 A Mini Pump is included.
 The dual valve system is very efficient, and adjustment of the firmness can be achieved by simply tapping on the one-way flap of the inflation valve.
 The pad is heavy, it weighs 163.3 oz (4.63 kg).

 3. QOMOTOP Ultra Thick Self-Inflating Camping Mattress